aharonam/codenote-trello-microservice/README.md

 # codenote-trello-microservice

-make sure to add this to the environment variables:
+Make sure to add this to the environment variables:

 * TRELLO_API_KEY
 * TRELLO_USER_TOKEN

 To run server: npm start.
-the server listens on port 3000
+The server listens on port 3000